felixhummel/esfdw/README.md

   * `index` is the value of the index parameter to use in Elasticsearch searches.
   * `doc_type` is the value of the doc_type parameter to use in Elasticsearch searches.
   <a name="column_name_translation"></a>
   * `query` is elastic json which will be used to restrict the data returned from the elastic index/type.
-This should be the same json that would go inside of the `query` parameter of an elastic search request
+This should be the same json that would go inside of the `query` parameter of an Elasticsearch `_search` request
   * `column_name_translation` specifies whether PostgreSQL column name undergo translation when mapped to Elasticsearch field names.
 If the value of this option is `true`, the following translations occur:
     * An underscore (`_`) is converted to a dash (`-`)
     * A double underscore (`__`) is converted to a dot (`.`) and can be used for nested Elasticsearch fields
     * `timestamp` is mapped to `@timestamp` to match the common Logstash convention
     * For example, the PostgreSQL column name `foo__bar_baz` is converted to the Elasticsearch field `foo.bar-baz`
+  * Columns support an es_property option which maps the column to an elastic property via dot notation name.
+This is to handle highly nested Elasticsearch documents which result in column names that are over the default PostgreSQL `NAMEDATLEN` of 63.

 <a name="mapping_to_schema"></a>
 #### Automatic (mostly) Elasticsearch mapping conversion to foreign table schema